johnnywoo/cliff/README.md

   * Bash completion for options and params
     * [+] Completion for options
     * [+] A nice way to install completion handlers into the profile
+    * [+] Completion for option values
+    * Completion for single-letter option values
     * Completion for params
-    * Completion for option values
+    * Completion of weird chars and escaping
     * Aliases when installing completion into bash profile (like g='script' x='script -a -b')
   * Ability to specify default values for single-letter options
   * Allow a string instead of $props array